bcdonovan/qe-compiler/README.md

 ## Notice

-We are in the process of [changing the name of this project](https://github.com/Qiskit/qss-compiler/issues/210) from `qss-compiler` to `qe-compiler`.
+We are in the process of [changing the name of this project](https://github.com/Qiskit/qe-compiler/issues/210) from `qe-compiler` to `qe-compiler`.
 At present, only the repository name and this README have been updated.

 This open-source version of the qe-compiler is currently lacking documentation.
 We will add getting started guides and other resources in the near future.